scda/pageviews/README.md

 ![pageviews machine setup ](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "machine setup")

 ### **Vagrant** ###
-The initial steps of the setup are being described within the *Vagrantfile* in the rootdirectory:
+The initial steps of the setup are being described within the *Vagrantfile* in the root directory:

-All virtual machines will run on a so called *box* which is a base image that will be pulled automatically from a central repository (if not present already):
+All virtual machines will run a so called *box* which is the base image that will be pulled automatically from a central repository (if not present already):
 ```ruby
 config.vm.box = "ubuntu/trusty64"
 ```